-Under the ASX Corporate Governance Principles and Recommendations two non-executive Directors do not qualify as independent for the following reasons.

-Mr Robinson and Mr Wills are both Directors of Washington H. Soul Pattinson and Company Limited, a major shareholder of the Company.
+Under the ASX Corporate Governance Principles and Recommendations Mr P R Robinson does not qualify as independent as he is a Director of Washington H. Soul Pattinson and Company Limited, a major shareholder of the Company.

-Whilst the above Non-Executive Directors do not meet the criteria for independence in accordance with the ASX Corporate Governance Principles and Recommendations, all Directors are committed to bring their independent views and judgement to the Board and, in accordance with the Corporations Act 2001, must inform the Board if they have any interest that could conflict with those of the Company.
+Although Mr Robinson does not meet the criteria for independence in accordance with the ASX Corporate Governance Principles and Recommendations, all Directors are committed to bring their independent views and judgement to the Board and, in accordance with the Corporations Act 2001, must inform the Board if they have any interest that could conflict with those of the Company.
 Where the Board considers that a significant conflict exists it may exercise its discretion to determine whether the Director concerned may be present at the meeting while the item is considered.
-For these reasons the Board believes that Mr Robinson and Mr Wills (resigned June 2013) can be considered to be acting independently in the execution of their duties.
+For these reasons the Board believes that Mr Robinson can be considered to be acting independently in the execution of his duties.